Empowering Rural Communities Through Recycling & Sustainable Materials Management

 Backyard Composting

-Back yard compost trainings benefit rural communities by teaching residents how to keep their food scraps and yard debris out of the trash.
+Backyard compost training benefits rural communities by teaching residents how to keep their food scraps and yard debris out of the trash.
 NMRC will provide attendees with the tools needed to set up their own household composting systems.
 Rural New Mexicans will learn how to make their own valuable compost.
-Soils and gardens that are amended with organic compost, as created through back yard composting, do not require the application of synthetic fertilizers or pesticides and use less water.
-Interested in learning HOW to create your own backyard compost using straw bales or a black compost bin and red wriggler worms and teaching your friends and neighbors how to do the same?
-Register today!
+Soils and gardens that are amended with organic compost, as created through backyard composting, do not require the application of synthetic fertilizers or pesticides and use less water.
+Interested in learning HOW to create your own backyard compost using straw bales, a black compost bin, and red wriggler worms and teaching your friends and neighbors how to do the same?
+View the training video

 Fix It Clinics

 Repair clinics, also known as “Fix-It” clinics, convey basic disassembly, troubleshooting, and repair skills using attendees’ own broken things as the vehicle.
-It is a free program that recruits volunteer “coaches” or individuals with experience repairing items (mechanical, electrical, bicycle, sewing, woodworking, etc) and pairs coaches with community members that bring in their broken items.
-Coaches do not fix items for attendees, but work to teach them how to fix it themselves.
-By sharing these skills while transferring them to others Fix-It Clinics teach critical thinking through the lens of our relationship to consumption and sustainability.
-The grant will establish four to five new “Fix-It” clinics throughout the state.
+It is a free program that recruits volunteer “coaches” or individuals with experience repairing items (mechanical, electrical, bicycle, sewing, woodworking, etc.) and pairs coaches with community members who bring in their broken items.
+Coaches do not fix items for attendees, but work to teach them how to fix themselves.
+By sharing these skills while transferring them to others, Fix-It Clinics teach critical thinking through the lens of our relationship to consumption and sustainability.

 Zero Waste Activities

 Zero waste activities will strive to move solid waste departments and communities towards zero waste through planning, policy and community engagement.
-Zero waste, works to divert material from landfills and eliminate toxins.
-Examples of a zero waste activity could include community events in which all discards are recycled and composted or eliminating single use items from the community.
+Zero Waste works to divert material from landfills and eliminate toxins.
+Examples of zero-waste activities could include community events in which all discards are recycled and composted, or eliminating single-use items from the community.

 The Zero Waste International Alliance defines Zero Waste as follows: The conservation of all resources by means of responsible production, consumption, reuse, and recovery of products, packaging, and materials without burning and with no discharges to land, water, or air that threaten the environment or human health.